silviajcn/NotesApp/README.md

 I did this practice following the steps given by Ernest Achiever in his Youtube tutorial [React Notes App Tutorial](https://www.youtube.com/watch?v=_3ooazcK4TI&t=4858s).
 This is the result of his tutorial:

 ![Notes App by Ernest Achiever](https://res.cloudinary.com/silviajcn/image/upload/v1680658997/PRACTICAS/Varios/thumbnail_oamnyk.jpg)

+## 📃 In the application you can:

+- Create notes ✅
+- Edit the notes that have been created ✅
+- Delete existing notes ✅
+- Search for a specific note ✅

 ## ⚙️ Changes made: